-Freshly popped stovetop popcorn is topped with rich melted chocolate and flaky sea salt for an irresistible sweet-and-salty snack!
-Chocolate Drizzled Popcorn is so easy to make in just 5-minutes, you’ll be making it for movie night, holidays, and get-togethers — all the time!
+Freshly popped stovetop popcorn topped with rich melted chocolate and flaky sea salt is an irresistible sweet-and-salty snack!
+Chocolate Drizzled Popcorn is so easy to make in just 5-minutes, you’ll be enjoying it for movie night, holidays, and get-togethers — all the time!

 You’re going to love how easy this recipe is, and how many ways there are to mix it up (keep reading)!
 Really, if you can imagine it, you can do it with this popcorn, but at its base of rich melty chocolate, flaky sea salt, and freshly popped popcorn, it’s a snack you won’t be able to stop.